-Every year around Thanksgiving I share with my patients this special song titled, “Thanksgiving Prayer,” by the one and only Johnny Cash.
-It’s my go-to song during this time, not only because Johnny Cash recognizes simple yet magnificent beauty such as the rising sun, the falling rain, and the laughter of children, but because he profoundly acknowledges the gift that the other person is to him.
-While he is thankful for many things, he is most thankful for the fact that YOU exist.
+Every year around Thanksgiving I share with my patients this special song titled, “Thanksgiving Prayer,” written by Josef Anderson (ASCAP) and performed by the one and only Johnny Cash.
+It’s my go-to song during this time, not only because the song identifies the simple yet magnificent beauty such as the rising sun, the falling rain, and the laughter of children, but because it profoundly acknowledges the irreplaceable gift that is the other person.
+While I am thankful for many things, I am most thankful for the fact that YOU exist.
 Now that’s a message everyone needs to hear and take to heart.

 Now, maybe you have heard the phrase, “You can’t give what you don’t have.”
 Before I explain how to address gratefulness with your children, first identify where gratefulness is in your own heart.
 Are you folding baby clothes and washing dishes out of routine or out of love for the ones who will wear those clothes and eat off of those plates?
 It is very easy to let once treasured daily tasks become routine.
 This takes place when we cease listening to our heart and simply let our body take over- completing tasks mindlessly.